-Where better to watch the sun come up on a new year than a Caribbean beach, in the company of fellow travelers and island residents with only one thing on their minds: to welcome the day as happily and noisily as possible!
+Where better to watch the sun come up on a new year than a Caribbean beach, in the company of fellow travelers and island residents with only one thing on their minds: to welcome the day as happily and noisily as possible.

-St. Croix, U.S.V.I.: Crucian Christmas Festival
+U.S. Virgin Islands: Crucian Christmas Festival

 The annual, month-long Crucian Christmas Festival on St. Croix in the U.S. Virgin Islands begins the first Saturday in December and ends the first Saturday of the New Year; it features J'ouvert parties, the crowning of a Queen and King, calypso contests, parades, and a special festival village.
 In mid-December, folks gather along the Christiansted boardwalk to enjoy the annual St. Croix Boat Parade, an evening procession of watercraft of all shapes and sizes ablaze with Christmas lights.
 Fireworks cap off the celebration on New Year's Eve, but the party continues on for another week.

-Each New Year's Eve residents and visitors alike flock to Philipsburg -- the capital of St. Maarten -- to view a massive fireworks display over Great Bay.
-Get there early to claim a spot on the boardwalk, a.k.a.
-The Great Bay Beach Promenade.
-The fireworks start at midnight, but allow time to stroll the streets of the town first, grab some festive swag, duff a cold Heineken, and indulge in some of the great restaurants before the show begins!Continue to 5 of 6 below.
+Each New Year's Eve residents and visitors alike flock to Philipsburg–the capital of St. Maarten–to view a massive fireworks display over Great Bay.
+Get there early to claim a spot on the Great Bay Beach Promenade.
+The fireworks start at midnight, but allow time to stroll the streets of the town first, grab some festive swag, drink a cold beer, and dine at one of the city center's great restaurants before the show begins!